 - A. Board Size.
 The Board should be of a size sufficient to reflect the size and complexity of the Company's business and the need for diverse viewpoints.
 The Board believes that five to twelve members is an appropriate size of the Board based on the Company's current state of affairs.
 The Board should periodically review and change its size in light of changes in the Company's business. - B. Independence of Directors.
 The Board believes that independent directors should constitute a majority of the Board with no more than two members of management serving on the Board at the same time.
 In determining the "independence" of a director, the Board must be guided by the definition of "independent director" under applicable law and the pertinent listing standards of the New York Stock Exchange (the "NYSE"). - C. Nomination and Selection of Directors.
 The Board as a whole will be responsible for nominating individuals for election to the Board by the stockholders and for filling vacancies on the Board that may occur between annual meetings of the stockholders.
-The CGC will be responsible, in its sole discretion, for identifying, screening, and recommending candidates to the entire Board based upon the skills and characteristics it deems appropriate to be required for Board members in the context of the current make-up of the Board and will consider suggestions for potential directors from management, other directors or stockholders.
-Whether recruitment is undertaken by the CGC alone, or with the assistance of a search firm, the Board is committed to seeking women candidates and
+The CGC will be responsible, in its sole discretion, for identifying, screening, and recommending candidates to the entire Board based upon the skills and characteristics it deems appropriate to be required for Board members in the context of the current make-up of the Board and will consider suggestions for potential directors from management, other directors or stockholders. - D. The CGC is responsible for reviewing with the Board the appropriate skills and characteristics required of Directors in the context of the current composition of the

-- candidates of diverse ethnic and racial backgrounds who possess the desired experience, skills and characteristics noted below. - D. The CGC is responsible for reviewing with the Board the appropriate skills and characteristics required of Directors in the context of the current composition of the Board.
+Board.
 Candidates should have the background and experience that demonstrates an understanding of the financial and operational aspects of the Company, including the risks associated therewith.
 Candidates with knowledge of the energy industry are preferred.
-This assessment should include, but not be limited to, consideration of the following specific criteria: (i) chief executive officer or general manager experience; (ii) financial experience; (iii) current or prior board appointments; (iv) independence, as defined by applicable law, stock exchange standards and the Company's categorical standards; (v) business or professional experience; (vi) integrity and judgment; (vii) records of public service; (viii) ability to devote sufficient time to the affairs of the Company; and (ix) the current characteristics and perceived needs of the Board, including the Board's diversity, average age and breadth of skills, such as an understanding of financial statements and financial reporting systems, manufacturing processes, sustainability, technology and cybersecurity.
+This assessment should include, but not be limited to, consideration of the following specific criteria: (i) chief executive officer or general manager experience; (ii) financial experience; (iii) current or prior board appointments; (iv) independence, as defined by applicable law, stock exchange standards and the Company's categorical standards; (v) business or professional experience; (vi) integrity and judgment; (vii) records of public service; (viii) ability to devote sufficient time to the affairs of the Company; and (ix) the current characteristics and perceived needs of the Board, including the Board's diversity of viewpoints, average age and breadth of skills, such as an understanding of financial statements and financial reporting systems, manufacturing processes, sustainability, technology and cybersecurity.